Blog

 Obesity is known to predispose people to metabolic disorders and cardiovascular diseases.
 This has led many to the conclusion that a lower BMI is healthier.
 When looking at BMI across the population however, the risk of disease and all-cause mortality is substantially higher in those with a very low BMI compared to those with a very high BMI; leading researchers to investigate what became known as the “obesity paradox.”
 [21] [22]

 As it turns out, many individuals with a naturally high BMI are metabolically healthy[23].
 Body composition analyses of these cases reveal that disease risk increases substantially in those with a lower fat-free mass.
 Excess fat does not serve to compensate for reduced muscle mass, placing many with little muscle mass at a higher risk of disease irrespective of their fat mass.[24]
-Muscle mass is therefore far more important to consider than fat mass when assessing overall health.
-Since muscle weights more than fat, BMI is once again shown to have limited application.
+While muscle mass is crucial, both muscle and fat distribution play significant roles in health.
+Since muscle weighs more than fat, BMI is once again shown to have limited application.

 Fat-Free Mass, Aging and Disease Risk